NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

     $ openssl dgst -sha512 2015-07-31_blog.babaei.net_openldap-babaei-net.tar.xz.crypt
     SHA512(2015-07-31_blog.babaei.net_openldap-babaei-net.tar.xz.crypt)= 94e4e827f9024df8b547aa48037bc5cef8a851702bb9b7853c8be570c2b6a97de3b0af2e5bca70c15fc94304c44810d747bce6d028f56535dd085e67d3341367

 We've just reproduced the original hash and it looks exactly the same as the archived one which verifies the file integrity.
-But there is one flaw with encryption without a public key, we cannot be sure that someone else did not change the file and generate their own hash unless we find the emailed report or log files and check the hash against them.
+But there is one flaw with encryption without a public key, we cannot be sure that someone else did not change the file and generate their own hash unless we locate the emailed report or log files and check the hash against them.

-Anyway, OpenSSL has support for the following hash algorithms:
+Anyway, OpenSSL has support for various hash algorithms through the following command-line parameters:

     -md4            to use the md4 message digest algorithm -md5            to use the md5 message digest algorithm